Leader-board/OA-and-Interviews/Online Assessments.md

 *very* unforgiving with incomplete solutions (which are likely in Q4 with suboptimal solutions) – it may seem like you got 70% of the test cases right (and get a score like 210/300) but get a scaled score that seemed like you got nothing.
-Partial marking is almost non-existent and you need to get the entire question right to get points for it in practice.
+Partial marking is almost non-existent, and you need to get the entire question right to get points for it in practice.
 Also notice above that you’ll get a triangular graph that show your implementation, problem-solving and speed – do not worry about them